memeller/vfrReaderNativeExtension/readme.md

 * `VfrPdfReader.isSupported():Boolean`
 reutrns true if supported, false if not supported

-### Info ###
-On iPad the pdf window sometimes has problems with rotation (for example if the application is using landscape orientation, the window is shown in portrait / after pressing 'done' the view is dismissed, but the application is rotated (portrait instead of landscape / landscape instead of portrait).
-It appears to be a bug in Adobe AIR, since in simulator it runs well.
-It is fixed in AIR 3.3 (currently available from labs.adobe.com), so just compile your app using 3.3 and everything should work well.

 ### Usage ###
 download [.swc](https://github.com/memeller/vfrReaderNativeExtension/raw/master/build/VfrPdfReader.swc) and [.ane](https://github.com/memeller/vfrReaderNativeExtension/raw/master/build/VfrPdfReader.ane) files from build directory and add them to project